DeborahStacey/PublicAnalysis/README.txt

 Structure:
 Root
-	lib
+	documents
+		CatQuestions				- Excel of cat questions for other teams lib
-		jasmine-2.4.1			- Jasmine library, do not need to do anything with this jasmine contents

-	testCases				- Test cases will all be contained here, and they test the source js code

-		analysisEngineSpec.js		- Analysis Engine subsystem test cases backendInteractionSpec.js	- Backend Interaction subsystem test cases userInteractionSpec.js		- User Interaction subsystem test cases
+		jasmine-2.4.1				- Jasmine library, do not need to do anything with this jasmine contents testCases						- Test cases will all be contained here, and they test the source js code analysisEngineSpec.js		- Analysis Engine subsystem test cases backendInteractionSpec.js	- Backend Interaction subsystem test cases userInteractionSpec.js		- User Interaction subsystem test cases

-	src					- Source files that contain the interface, source files for javascript and json files

-		interface.html			- Interface in HTML to simulate from the interface team js				- Javascript source files
+	src								- Source files that contain the interface, source files for javascript files interface.html				- Interface in HTML to simulate from the interface team js							- Javascript source files
-			analysisEngine.js	- Analysis Engine subsystem source file backendInteraction.js	- Backend Interaction subsystem source file userInteraction.js	- User Interaction subsystem source file
+			analysisEngine.js		- Analysis Engine subsystem source file backendInteraction.js	- Backend Interaction subsystem source file chart.js				- Library for graphs and charts on our result data interfaceSettings.js	- Global data that stores data on the interface settings userInteraction.js		- User Interaction subsystem source file SpecRunner.html					- SpecRunner is what runs the test cases, and will be opened in any browser README.txt

-		json				- JSON source files
-			inputFile.json		- JSON file that contains info from interface to be used by several subsystems and other teams

-	SpecRunner.html				- SpecRunner is what runs the test cases, and will be opened in any browser
-	README.txt

 **********************